dnalb/dnalb/_posts/2020-10-15-the-formula-24-project.md

 title: The Formula 24 Project
 post-image: https://i.imgur.com/RsacTzN.jpg
 tags:
-- ''
+- sheetmetal
 - Inventor
-- SheetMetal
+- renders
-- sheetmetal
+- drawings
 ---

 # **What is the Formula 24 Project or F24**